 Leonardo DiCaprio’s illustrious film career started at a young age, and has since spanned into multiple genres and iconic roles over the years.
 He has been nominated for six Academy Awards, and by the time his nomination in 2015 for The Revenant came around, many hoped that he would finally win.
 He did, in fact, win, for his portrayal of fur trapper and frontiersman Hugh Glass in Alejandro G. Iñárritu’s drama about survival and human persistence.

-While Casey Affleck won’t be presenting at this year’s Oscars after allegations of sexual harassment, he did go on stage to accept the Best Actor Award in 2016 for "Manchester by the Sea."
+While Casey Affleck didn't present at 2018's Oscars ceremony after allegations of sexual harassment, only two years prior he did accept the Best Actor Award in 2016 for "Manchester by the Sea."
 Never staying in the shadow of his brother Ben Affleck, Casey has acted in the "Ocean’s" movies as well as "Interstellar."
 His portrayal of Lee Chandler in "Manchester by the Sea" beat Denzel Washington at the Oscars, but lost to him at the SAG Awards.